 However, there are ways that you can try to keep your home more on the clean side, though it may take a little elbow grease.
-Here are some tips to keep a neater and cleaner home, but you may want to start by scotch guarding your carpet (or by buying one that is already treated to avoid stains).
+Here are some tips to keep a neater and cleaner home, but you may want to start by getting your carpet cleaned by companies like Technique Carpets and Floors and then scotch guarding it (or by buying one that is already treated to avoid stains).

 If you have leather furniture you may find it easier to clean up some things, and harder for others.
 A simple spill won’t soak right in so you can clean it up quick and be less likely to experience stains (unless it’s white leather, which is a no-no for people with kids anyway).
 But you do need to know how to properly care for this piece of furniture, which is the only way to avoid ending up with it dry and cracking.

 There are creams and stuff that you can polish your leather furniture with.
 You also don’t want to wash it with water, which could be bad for it.

 Your leather couch, or any other type of couch or furniture, can be protected in other ways as well.
 You could invest in some chair and/or couch covers to protect them from spills and stains.
 These can easily be removed and washed when needed.
 They are something you can buy or even make on your own.